kpiatti/portfolioSite/content/en/post/creditone_project.md

     30000
 ```

-*Coding Notes*
+>*Coding Notes*
-* Dropping rows doesn't stick unless you add ```inplace = True``` parameter to command.
+>* Dropping rows doesn't stick unless you add ```inplace = True``` parameter to command.
 Read [this](https://stackabuse.com/python-with-pandas-dataframe-tutorial-with-examples/) to understand why parameter is needed.
-* After dropping index, that index number is dropped from the df (e.g. if you drop index 0, when you use df.head() the first entry will be index 1).
+>* After dropping index, that index number is dropped from the df (e.g. if you drop index 0, when you use df.head() the first entry will be index 1).
 In other words, the data from below does not move up and fill the dropped indices as it would in an Excel file..

+&nbsp;

 ### *Change Variable Data Types*